SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 ___

 That list sounds like a *lot* for a something intended as a step 1 to learning JavaScript, don't worry though really all you're *actually* learning is variables and some basic data structures.
+This is intended as more of a "deep dive" where you'll understand fully what's going on.

 ```js
 var num = 5;